 Still, for all the collective venom being spewed at this show, it's worth pointing out that it went on to pick up several prestigious animation awards (more so in its short run than the network's flagship shows Adventure Time and Regular Show achieved), and eventually led to Browngardt getting his original Uncle Grandpa concept off the ground and onto our TV screens.

 The show was seen in the 2012 reboot of Cartoon Planet.

 Secret Mountain Fort Awesome contains the following tropes:

 - 419 Scam: In the episode "The 6th Disgustoid" Gweelok fell for this trick reading an e-mail from a scammer claiming to be the prince of some foreign country.
 The scammer's identity is revealed to be Bromanor.

-- Deranged Animation: Though considering Cartoon Network's recent efforts, this shouldn't come as a surprise.
+- Deranged Animation: Though considering Cartoon Network's then-recent efforts, this shouldn't come as a surprise.

-- Hair as Ears: Dingle has hair that looks like dog ears.
+- Ears as Hair: Dingle has hair that looks like dog ears.

-- Fantastic Racism: Most of the humans in the show treat the Disgustoids like second class citizens, which justifies the show's main conflict.
+- Fantastic Racism: Most of the humans in the show shun the Disgustoids or treat them like second-class citizens, which justifies the show's main conflict.